 Region 10 PIHP focuses on clinical initiative to improve the safety of clinical care and service provided to the member.
-HEDIS measures focus on a number of clinical programs to monitor for potential quality of care issues including, All-Cause Readmissions, sentinel events, medication adherence, and care coordination.
 Region 10 PIHP conducts robust Coordination of Care initiatives, and annually conducts needs assessment studies for SPMI individuals who have multiple medical issues, identifying participants, enrolling them in the Complex Case Management program, and assessing for specific care the member needs.